JonLatane/jonline/README.md

     * Example: make it easy for Kathy to share her band's show with the folks at her yoga studio, by cross-posting it to her yoga studio profile

 #### Jonline as a protocol vs. ActivityPub
 Jonline is also a protocol, much like ActivityPub.
+It's worth skimming both the [ActivityPub Protocol Docs](https://www.w3.org/TR/activitypub/) and the [Jonline Protocol Docs](https://jonline.io/docs/protocol), but this is a brief breakdown.

+Notably, while ActivityPub specifies a server-to-server federation protocol, Jonline simply lets servers "recommend" other servers by hostname, with the "federation" done on the client side by communicating with the recommended servers based on user authorization.
+(Yes, this could barely defined as "federation" at all - but it's cheaper and effectively the same to users.
+The Jonline protocol simply calls this [Micro-Federation](https://jonline.io/docs/protocol#micro-federation).)

 While ActivityPub is defined using HTTP(S) and JSON, Jonline is defined with gRPC (on port 27707, with optional TLS), using HTTP(S) for media and CDN-based host negotiation only (no JSON, anywhere).
 Broadly speaking, Jonline may be called "more opinionated" than ActivityPub as a social networking protocol, and covers more things than just social activity (including things like user-facing server configuration data, privacy policy, etc.).

 Whereas ActivityPub has a flexible Activity model capable of holding varied metadata, Jonline's API definitions deliberately avoid allowing for metadata, and focus on statically-typed, specific models for Posts and Events.
 The Jonline data model is designed using composition, with Events' titles, descriptions, moderation, etc. belonging to a Post owned by them, over inheritance (i.e. making Event "extend" Post in OOP).
 Jonline leverages this to implement visibility and moderation controls for Posts and Events across the system all in one place.